top of page

 A little about Mallary

-She is also the associate director of the University of Texas at Austin’s Knight Center for Journalism in the Americas, an international training and outreach center for journalists.
-In this role, Mallary oversees the Center’s pioneering distance learning program, which has reached more than 250,000 people from 200 countries and territories.
-She also co-organizes the Knight Center’s International Symposium on Online Journalism (ISOJ), which convenes journalists and media executives from around the world.
+Previously, Mallary was the associate director of UT Austin’s Knight Center for Journalism in the Americas, an international training and outreach center for journalists.
+In this role, Mallary oversaw the Center’s pioneering distance learning program, which has reached more than 300,000 people from 200 countries and territories.
+She also co-organized the Knight Center’s International Symposium on Online Journalism (ISOJ), which convenes journalists and media executives from around the world.

 Prior to UT Austin, Mallary was executive director the nonprofit Images & Voices of Hope (ivoh), where she developed a storytelling genre called Restorative Narrative — stories that show how people and communities are finding meaningful pathways forward in the aftermath of trauma.
 Mallary managed all of ivoh’s programs, events, and fundraising efforts, and she created a Restorative Narrative Fellowship for journalists.